 A. Within 10 business days of receipt of the advertiser's response, the challenger may submit to NAD its written reply through NAD's online portal (https://portal.bbbnp.org/).
-A hard copy of the advertiser's submission need only be mailed to NAD upon request.
 Challengers should limit the length of their reply to 20 pages, excluding evidentiary exhibits.
 If the challenger does not submit a reply, NAD shall proceed to decide the challenge upon the expiration of the challenger's time to reply, subject to a request by NAD for additional comments or data under Section 3.5(A).
 The challenger shall submit the above to the advertiser in electronic format.